Kerigard/laravel-roles/README.md

 $user->hasPermission(['edit-articles', 'register-articles']);
 // has any permissions
 $user->hasAnyPermission(['edit-articles', 'register-articles']);

+// or check that the role contains the permission
+$role->hasPermission('edit-articles');
 ```

 All permissions are registered with Laravel Gates, so you can use the `can` function: